Stark Tech

 Shipped 2025

-Defining the design system & UI style guide for a specialized engineering industry tool
+Defining the design standards for a specialized engineering industry tool

 This project shipped in July 2025 and is currently adopted by Stark Tech's engineering department 🎉